BIOgraphy

 Photo Credit: Gary Payne

-As a soloist on-stage, David’s favorite highlights include performances in Paris, Lincoln Center, Walt Disney Concert Hall, The Rady Shell with the San Diego Symphony, Severance Hall with The Cleveland Orchestra, and Carnegie Hall with conductors Paolo Bortolameolli, Christian Campos, Gustavo Dudamel, Grant Gershon, Louis Langrée, Rafael Payare, Franz Welser-Möst, and Eric Whitacre.
-He loved performing Héctor in Germaine Franco’s “Un Poco Loco” from Disney’s Coco with the Los Angeles Master Chorale, Neighborhood Music School, Germaine on percussion, and her original band from the movie in a Gala honoring the her at Walt Disney Concert Hall.
-He lived and traveled with Schubert's Winterreise for years performing it in Paris, New Orleans, Pasadena, Los Angeles, and in a choreographed version with Luminario Ballet.
+As a soloist on-stage, David performed with orchestras across the US and hosted over a dozen performances with the San Diego Symphony with Rafael Payare, Michelle Di Russo, and Rei Hotoda and makes his debut with the New York Philharmonic hosting their Young People’s Concert with Dima Slobodeniuk at David Geffen Hall.
+He joined Elkhanah Pulitzer’s production of Bernstein’s Mass with Gustavo Dudamel and the Los Angeles Philharmonic and with Louis Langrée and the Mostly Mozart Festival at Lincoln Center.
+He performed in Debussy’s Pelléas et Mélisande with Franz Welser-Möst and The Cleveland Orchestra and traveled with Schubert's Winterreise for years performing it in Paris, New Orleans, Pasadena, Los Angeles, and in a choreographed version with Luminario Ballet.
 He premiered Eric Whitacre’s The Gift of the Magi as Jim, Shawn Kirchner’s Songs of Ascent as King David/Narrator, and Diana Syrse’s “Alas de noche” all with the LA Master Chorale; Guerrerio’s OC Fan Tutte as Will with Salastina; and Louis Andriessen’s Theatre of the World as Goethe and Annie Gosfield/Yuval Sharon’s War of the Worlds as Officer both with the Los Angeles Philharmonic.
-His styles range from crooning boleros and Cole Porter, overtone singing in Stockhausen’s Stimmung, a bunch of Incubus and Jamiroquai in the car, or feeling at home learning Filipino Kundiman from his Lolo/Grandpa.
+He traveled with The Gift of the Magi performing it with DCINY twice at Carnegie Hall.

-He is a member of SAG-AFTRA, AGMA, AFT, and MACCC.
+He is a member of the Recording Academy, SAG-AFTRA, AGMA, and AFT.

 For more info, follow the links underlined throughout the biography or click on the images below.